Abdulmoiz-Ahmer/todo-ui/README.md

 For Deployment

 - Husky pre-push to trigger tests
-- CircleCI pipeline to trigger deployment on push
+- CircleCI pipeline to trigger build, test and deployment on push to linux server.
 - Digital Ocean Droplet

 <p align="right">(<a href="#top">back to top</a>)</p>